 He has received many international prizes and honours including the Crystal Prize of the Osaka Symphony Hall in 1987 and artist of the year from the Accademia Musicale Chigiana in Siena in 1991.
 He was guest of honour at the Grammy Awards and in 1995 was chosen as instrumentalist of the year by Musical America.
 In 1997 he was awarded the Triumph Prize, one of the greatest distinctions in Russia, for his outstanding contribution to Russian culture.

 Evgeny Kissin holds honorary doctorates from the Manhattan School of Music, the University of Hong Kong, the Hebrew University of Jerusalem and the Ben-Gurion University of the Negev and is an honorary member of the Royal Academy of Music in London.
 In 2003 he won the Shostakovich Prize, followed by the Herbert von Karajan Music Prize in 2005 and the Premio Arturo Benedetti Michelangeli in 2007.
 In 2008 he was the inaugural winner of the Atlantic Council’s award for distinguished artistic leadership.

-Evgeny Kissin’s work can be heard on over 50 CDs, many of which have won awards such as the Grammy Award, the Echo Klassik, the Edison Award, the Diapason d’or and the Grand Prix de la Nouvelle Académie du Disque.
+Evgeny Kissin’s work can be heard on over fifty CDs, many of which have won awards such as the Grammy Award, the Echo Klassik, the Edison Award, the Diapason d’Or and the Grand Prix de la Nouvelle Académie du Disque.